Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 PhilosophyProvide a guaranteed retirement income.Help accumulate retirement savings.

-ContributionsBoth the employer and employee contribute a percentage of their pay.
-Employer contributions fund at least 50% of benefits.Employee and employer contribute a percentage of pay to the employee’s account.
+ContributionsContributions are shared between the employer and employee, with the employer typically responsible for a significant portion of plan funding.Employee and employer contribute a percentage of pay to the employee’s account.

 InvestmentsProfessionals manage investments in a pension trust fund.Individuals choose from investment options for their accounts.

 Retirement IncomeBased on a formula using salary and service.
-Guaranteed payments for life.Balance of account is used to buy an annuity or transferred to an RRIF.
+Guaranteed payments for life.The balance of the account is used to buy an annuity or transferred to an RRIF.
 Income depends on account balance and rates.

-RiskThe employer bears the funding and investment risk.The individual bears the investment risk.
+RiskThe employer bears the funding and investment risk.The employee bears the investment risk and longevity risk (outliving your money).

 BenefitsOften include inflation protection, early retirement, and disability income.Additional benefits can be purchased, but they reduce retirement income.